tylerharter/cs301-projects/spring19/p7/README.md

 Get the name and club of the highest networth player in the list using a function.
 Return the values in the form of (name, club) from this function.

 ---
-###### We are going to create a get_column function that returns an entire column from the dataset.
+###### Next we are going to create a get_column function that returns an entire column from the dataset.
 There should be one parameter for this function col_idx.

 For example, if the dataset is